JC-LL/crokus/README.md

 - [x] crokus --ast test.c will generate the complete AST for this C file.
 - [x] crokus --cfg test.c will generate a CFG for each function enclosed in the C file.
 - [ ] crokus test.c will generate try to generate a three-address code (TAC) textual representation (work in progress !)
-- more to come !
+More to come !
 Stay tuned !

 ## How to help :
 - report bugs by email or using github.
 I will try to do my best to fix them.